Noel Bremond – MSc Counselling Psychology, MBACP

 Hello, and thank you for viewing my profile.
-I have a Master's degree in Counselling Psychology, plus broad experience gained mainly in the NHS.
-Please see the issues I can help you to deal with at the bottom of the page, along with a photo of my therapy room.
+I have a Master's degree in Counselling Psychology and broad experience gained mainly in the NHS.
+Please see the issues I can help you to deal with at the bottom of the page, along with a photo of my counselling room.
 I specialise in depression and anxiety, plus relationship, family and work issues.
 I'm especially skilled at assisting people experiencing, or who have experienced, emotional abuse and coercive control.
 I also understand the influence of our pasts and upbringings.
 Overall, I can help you in a sensitive and balanced manner.
-I'm now going to tell you more about my practice.
+I'm now going to tell you more about my work.

-First and foremost, I strive to create an atmosphere in which you feel at ease and comfortable talking about whatever you wish.
-From this, a trusting and effective therapeutic relationship can develop between us.
-Our relationship should be beneficial to you, with us continuously collaborating through your therapy to ensure that this is the case.
+First and foremost, I strive to create an atmosphere in which you feel at ease and comfortable talking about whatever you wish – through this, a trusting and effective therapeutic relationship can develop between us.
+Our relationship should be beneficial to you, with us continuously collaborating through your counselling to ensure that this is the case.

 How I can help you

 It’s only natural that feelings and circumstances in relationships sometimes change, while family dynamics are often complicated.
 Through my own time in professional and academic environments, I am aware of the strain that work can put on us.
 I also have advanced knowledge of the very particular feelings and physical symptoms that often affect the victims of emotional abuse and coercive control.
 Additionally, I recognise that negative, distressing or traumatic aspects of our pasts and upbringings can influence our thoughts, feelings and behaviour in the present.
-I can assist you in working through and making sense of what's troubling you, then enable you to find ways of relieving and improving how you're feeling.
+I can assist you in investigating and making more sense of what's troubling you, then enable you to find ways of relieving and improving how you're feeling.
 From personal experience, I know the value of having a trained professional to support and guide us through our difficulties.
-I can work with you in a shorter-term, counselling context to help you find solutions and make better choices, or psychotherapeutically over a more extended period so that you form a deeper understanding of your difficulties, yourself and – most importantly – how to stay well.
+I can work with you in the short-term to help you identify possible solutions to your difficulties and develop clearer decision-making, or over a more extended period so that you form a deeper understanding of your difficulties, yourself and – most importantly – how to improve how you're feeling.

-Although during sessions I like to use natural language and discuss concepts in understandable terms, my practice is integrative and tailored to your needs – we can talk about and agree on this at the outset, and review it regularly throughout your therapy.
-My approach is particularly informed by humanistic psychology, heuristic inquiry, reductive phenomenology, attachment theory, cognitive therapies and the latest research in neurophysiology and nutrition.
+Although during sessions I like to use natural language and discuss concepts in understandable terms, my approach is integrative and tailored to your needs – we can talk about and agree on this at the outset and review it regularly throughout your counselling.
+I am particularly informed by humanistic psychology, heuristic inquiry, reductive phenomenology, attachment theory, cognitive therapies and the latest research in neurophysiology and nutrition.

 I can facilitate a better understanding of yourself

 I have a research interest in the structure and sense of self.
-As I see it, this is how we both knowingly and unknowingly construct and view ourselves, and are knowingly and unknowingly constructed and viewed by others: and the reasons why.
+As I see it, this is how we both knowingly and unknowingly construct and view ourselves, contrasted with how we are both knowingly and unknowingly constructed and viewed by others: and the reasons why.
 Should you wish, I can bring my understanding of this fascinating area to our work.
-I have found that analysing and learning to perceive ourselves in this way can reduce stress, anxiety and uncertainty, and help us to:
+I have found that learning to analyse and perceive ourselves in this way can reduce stress, anxiety and uncertainty, helping us to:

 Our first session

-I will give you a written therapy agreement which outlines confidentiality, privacy and the legal aspects of our work, then ask you to read, accept and sign it before we can gently start to discuss what's brought you to therapy.
-The therapy agreement does not in any way commit you to our work; it just provides the framework for it.
+I will give you a written agreement which outlines confidentiality, privacy and the legal aspects of our work, then ask you to read, accept and sign it before we can gently start to discuss what's brought you to counselling.
+The agreement does not in any way commit you to our work; it simply provides the framework for it.

 Location and transport

-I work from my home just outside Lancaster city centre, which is a 5-minute walk from the railway station, on main bus routes and benefits from free on-street parking.
+I work from my home just outside Lancaster city centre, which is a 5-minute walk from the railway station, on main bus routes and has free parking on the street outside.

-Thank you very much for taking the time to read about my practice – I look forward to working with you.
+Thank you very much for taking the time to read about my work – I look forward to meeting you.